project-jedi/jcl/jcl/docs/Readme.txt

 --------------------------------------------------------------------------------

 Manual Installation
 Although it is not recommended, a manual installation is possible.
 You will have to manually configure options for the library.
 That is done by modifying an included file.

 For each tool you want to install the JCL in, repeat the following steps:

- 1 Copy source\jcl.template.inc to a fixed file name:
+1. Open and edit included file to customize options:
  - For Kylix 3 (Delphi): source\jclkd3.inc
  - For Kylix 3 (C++Builder): source\jclkc3.inc
  - For C++Builder 5: source\jclc5.inc
  - For C++Builder 6: source\jclc6.inc
  - For Delphi 5: source\jcld5.inc
  - For Delphi 6: source\jcld6.inc
  - For Delphi 7: source\jcld7.inc
  - For Delphi 2005: source\jcld9.inc
  - For Delphi.net 2005: source\jcld9.net.inc
-    - For BDS 2006 (Delphi and C++Builder): source\jcld10.inc
+ - For BDS 2006 (Delphi and C++Builder) and CodeGear Delphi 2007 for Win32 :
+   source\jcld10.inc
  - For Delphi.net 2006: source\jcld10.net.inc

- 2 Open and edit that file to customize options.
- 3 In the IDE, open and compile package Jcl.dpk (or Jcl.bpk for C++Builder)
+2. In the IDE, open and compile package Jcl.dpk (or Jcl.bpk for C++Builder)
-   located in the subdirectory of the "packages" directory matching your version of the IDE.
+located in a subdirectory of the "packages" directory matching your version of the IDE.
 This package doesn't have to be installed since it doesn't provide any components.

- 4 If you want to install experts, open package JclBaseExpert.dpk and compile it, then you can install all the experts you want (packages are located in the same directory).
+3. If you want to install experts, open package JclBaseExpert.dpk and compile it, then you can install all the experts you want (packages are located in the same directory).

 --------------------------------------------------------------------------------

 Distribution content
 Install.bat                   - Compile and run VCL version of the JCL Installer (Win32) QInstall.bat                  - Compile and run CLX version of JCL Installer (Win32) install.sh                    - Compile and run JCL Installer (Linux)